hpe-storage/python-3parclient/README.rst

 HP 3PAR REST Client
 ===================
 This is a Client library that can talk to the HP 3PAR Storage array.
-The 3PAR storage array has a REST web service interface.
+The 3PAR storage array has a REST web service interface and a command line interface.
-This client library implements a simple interface to talking with that REST interface using the python httplib2 http library.
+This client library implements a simple interface for talking with either interface, as needed.
+The python httplib2 library is used to communicate with the REST interface.
+The python paramiko library is used to communicate with the command line interface over an SSH connection.

 Requirements
 ============
 This branch requires 3.1.3 version MU1 of the 3PAR firmware.
+File Persona capabilities require 3PAR firmware 3.2.1 Build 46 or later.

 Capabilities
 ============